tldr-pages/tldr/pages/linux/goobook.md

 # goobook

-> Access Google contacts from `mutt` or the command line.
+> Access Google contacts from `mutt` or the command-line.
 > More information: <https://manned.org/goobook>.

 - Allow `goobook` to access Google contacts using OAuth2: